tsunamishadow/bonusheroes/predictions2019.md

 ### Most combined total kills in a game

 This is more likely to be on the higher end than it is on the lower.
 So **121+** is not a bad guess.
-If however you don't feel it will reach that high, then go down until you feel comfortable.
+If however you don't feel it will reach that high, then go down from that choice until you feel comfortable.

-### Least combined total kills in a game.
+### Longest game of the tournament

+This is more reliant on luck as it seems to change every year, however the longest game is always **70 minutes or higher**, any of those choices and above should be fine.

+### Shortest game of the tournament

+**15:00 to 19:59**, always has been, I have no reason to think otherwise.